mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating and thus reduce feelings of agency.

-Research on project based learning using technology supports the motivational and inspirational factors of authentic tools in the fields of STEM computing [@garneli_computing_2015-1; @humble_use_nodate], media making and STEM in general.
-[IF SO FIND THIS ]
+EXPLORE WHY BRIEFLY IN RELATION TO AGENCY AND LAST CHAPTER.

+The last chapter explored authenticity of tools and processes and resulting tensions in more general terms.

+It is worth reexamining the impact of authenticity briefly for participants

+The authentic goal of making a game acted as a wrapper for the whole process, with norming behaviours and embedded knowledge guiding people within bounds implicitly without excessive instruction.
+Playtesting being informed by existing experience.
+Very effective and a reason it is often chosen probably.

+There are examples of the authenticity of the audience being used by participants
+- Suzanna uses the imagined audience to norm behaviour.
+- Olivia (Th) imagines the impact of her game on real students as a motivational factor and one which drives design decisions.

-The inspirational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.
+The inspirational factor of _lifting the lid_ on previously unknown technology was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

-In the activities of study, a high degree of authenticity made possible, in a material sense, by the digital nature of the learning resources.
-Beyond a general purpose computer, no prohibitive equipment is needed.

-However, in terms of complexity of tools use, careful shepherding is involved to screen participants from overly complex processes and tools.

-The use of code playgrounds mirrors that of professionals.
-The process of creating a microworld with embedded concepts brought to the fore for students to bump against,

-While early use of microworlds as a "acceptable" authentic-ish a concept endorsed in literature on authentic approaches [].

-#### Authenticity of supporting documentation and design concepts
+- The use of code playgrounds and js? structured along design principles

-Explored in next chapter.??
-NOTE STILL NOT SURE OF BEST PLACE FOR DOCUMENATION.
-NOTE WHAT EXACTLY IS MEANT BY CONCEPTS -
+#### Summary

+The use of authentic tools and processes, while challenging for novices, can be facilitated by careful alignment of key design principles.

 ### Discussion on tool use and Agency